Pyrenees: Sports and leisure

 Both sides of the Pyrenees are popular spots for winter sports such as alpine skiing and mountaineering.
-The Pyrenees are also a good place for athletes, such as Gary Wood, to do high-altitude training in the summertime, such as by bicycling and cross-country running.
+The Pyrenees are also a good place for athletes to do high-elevation training in the summer, such as by bicycling and cross-country running.

 In the summer and the autumn, the Pyrenees are usually featured in two of cycling's grand tours, the Tour de France held annually in July and the Vuelta a España held in September.
 The stages held in the Pyrenees are often crucial legs of both tours, drawing hundreds of thousands of spectators to the region.

-Three main long-distance footpaths run the length of the mountain range: the GR 10 across the northern slopes, the GR 11 across the southern slopes, and the HRP which traverses peaks and ridges along a high altitude route.
+Three main long-distance footpaths run the length of the mountain range: the GR 10 across the northern slopes, the GR 11 across the southern slopes, and the HRP which traverses peaks and ridges along a high elevation route.
 In addition, there are numerous marked and unmarked trails throughout the region.

 Pirena is a dog-mushing competition held in the Pyrenees.